OlivierLD/raspberry-coffee/system-utils/README.md

 # Misc utilities and Samples
-...
-For the Raspberry Pi.
+...Scripts and code snippets for the Raspberry Pi.